Skip to content

 Annual incidenceNumber of individuals subject to frailty fractures

-Minimum clinical difference (MCD)Minimum variation in treatment compliance rate to
+Minimum clinical difference (MCD)Minimum variation in treatment compliance rate to produce a clinically relevant change.

 Cost of the studyIn GBP £